UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_people/oguzhan_akcin.md

 **Don't Change format of following line**

 <span class="sc">**Oguzhan Akcin**</span> is a PhD student in ECE since 2021.
 He holds a B.Sc. in Electrical and Electronics Engineering from Bogazici University, Istanbul.
-Oguzhan is interested in multi-agent systems, game theory and machine learning applications in Blockchain.
+Oguzhan is interested in multi-agent systems, game theory, and machine learning applications in Blockchain.